 Dolan would draw portraits of George as he sat beside him, and began to sell these drawings to the people he saw walk up and down Shoreditch High Street every day.

 John and George at the Howard Griffin Gallery presents viewers with an immersive microcosm of the street in which viewers are surrounded by hundreds of drawings of George.
 The repetition in Dolan’s work stems from the years of working on the street where each drawing he made of George marked the passing of another day and George’s presence was the one thing in Dolan’s life which he could rely on totally.
 In the chaotic world in which we live, Dolan uses repetition to encourage viewers to take a moment and see things in a different way.
 The subtle variations in each drawing tell a story and document a quiet and unassuming friendship that for one month will be shared with visitors to the gallery.

-BUY PRINTS & DRAWINGS:
+Inquire about PRINTS & DRAWINGS:

 • John Dolan’s original classic drawings of George the Dog are available to buy online from Howard Griffin Gallery here.